March 12 – 22, April 24 -May 3, May 18 – 25, Jun 12 – 22

 A framework for your time here can be set with coaching goals.
 My experience wwoofing often was that hosts just wanted me to do the weeding.
 However, I was in learning and growing mode as I was between stages.
 At Viveka Gardens we would like to support you in your time out from mainstream.
 Goals could be about learning to grow food, personal/spiritual goals or whatever is pertinent and you wish to share.
-This is quite a good description of what coaching is.
-I will get round to writing a more ‘me’ one soon.
+Sankalpa Coaching.

 We follow a vegan yogi diet, always tasty, nutritious and filling, we hope.
 There are gluten-free options where at all possible (let us know in advance).
 We eat communally.We have lots of lovely herb and spice teas and barleycup for you but black tea and coffee are not available.
 If you use caffeine, it is a good idea to cut down or better cut it out a week or so before the coming here or you will most likely develop a withdrawal headache.
 The nearest place is 4 miles away and not 24/7.

 Wifi is slow in this rural area so you are encouraged to make a virtue of it and enjoy a digital detox.
 Similarly, phone signal is poor.
 You can of course give the landline number to partner/family for use in case of emergency.